TeamPlantTheSeed/memoryApp/README.md

-In tab "YOUR SEEDS" you can see all Card that needs actions (you can type answer or dismiss).
-By the picture of plant on right side of the Card you may see your progress:
+In the "YOUR SEEDS" tab, you can see all cards that need actions (you can type the answer or dismiss the card).
+Your progress is shown next to the picture of the plant on the right side of the card:

 ![yourSeeds](/client/public/images/yourSeeds.png)